AmmarHatiya/Ecom/README.md

 # Ecom
-E-Commerce web app created with Python (Django), SQLite3 DB, and Vuejs (with Vuetify).
+E-Commerce web app created using Python (Django), SQLite3 DB, and Vuejs (with Vuetify).
 Filter the product catalogue using the search bar, and find more information on a product by clicking the Product Details button.
 Add product to cart by hovering over image and then clicking the Add To Cart button.